 By vehicle type, the market is bifurcated into passenger cars, light commercial vehicles, and heavy commercial vehicles.
 The Passenger Cars segment holds the largest market share.
 The ongoing concern with traffic-related injuries and the increasing awareness of the importance of seat belts for occupant safety are driving the growth of this segment.
 Car manufacturers and fleet operators prioritize seat belts that reduce the risk of injury and death in case of an accident.
 With stricter safety regulations and heightened customer expectations for vehicle safety, the demand for advanced seat belts in passenger cars is strong, especially as manufacturers seek to make vehicles safer during crashes and comply with increasing global safety standards.

 By sales channel, the market is bifurcated into OEM and aftermarket.
 The OEM (Original Equipment Manufacturer) segment holds the largest market share.
 OEM seat belts are tailored to specific vehicle models, ensuring proper fit and integration with the vehicle’s safety systems.
-These seat belts undergo rigorous testing and certification to meet stringent safety standards required for crash scenarios.
+These seat belts undergo rigorous testing and certification to meet the stringent safety standards required for crash scenarios.
 OEM seat belts offer optimal compatibility and safety performance, making them the preferred choice for manufacturers looking to ensure that vehicles meet regulatory safety requirements.

 The key players utilize advanced technology and a strong R&D capability to stay ahead.
 These players continue to increase their market share through strategic partnerships, acquisitions, and technological innovation in the Asia-Pacific and North American regions.